sbleos/sbleos.github.io/README.md

 ### [Formik](https://formik.org/)

-Formik is used to create forms for the webpage.
+Formik is used to create forms for the web page.
 It is a simple and reusable interface that handles the state so you do not have to code a React form yourself.

 > :information_source: Many functions, such as signing up, are incredibly fast with Formik forms which make it feel like the form did not even work.
 To give the form submission user experience a better feel, I added a brief delay.